 "V4 may be an ultimate generator of colour, but it signals to and converses with a hundred other systems in the mind-brain, and perhaps it can also be modulated by these.
 It is at higher levels that integration occurs, that colour fuses with memories, expectations and desires to make a world with resonance and meaning for each of us."

 Such nice distinctions are preserved, to account for both the brain and the mind.
 Beyond the eye, and on through the tangle of nerves that lie behind, the effects of light have consequences at the highest level - that of human consciousness.
 Neurological research into vision, and the other senses, can directly impact on psychology and psychiatry.
 It may even encroach on the traditional preserves of philosophy and religion.
 Then, a metaphysical tendency emerges, in an attempt to account for the unknowable and the yet unknown.
 Speculations of this kind have resulted in a spate of quasi-theological works, authored by members of the scientific community.
 Their interests extend to embrace nuclear physics and astrophysics where, yet again, light (and therefore colour) have critical roles to play.
 It is true that many neurologists are more prosaic, believing all thought processes will one day be explained by mere electro-chemical actions in the brain.
 In any case, the study of human consciousness has become a core topic in neurology.
 The public, inexpert though it may be, is never immune from such debate: it is crucial in the investigation of how we perceive ourselves, and understand the world around us.
 Nor is the study entirely new - the senses were traditionally considered to provide important clues to our reality.
-The path of sensation, from the external world to the mind (and even the soul), was eagerly traced by Plato and Aristotle, by Descartes and Newton.
+The path of sensation, from the external world to the mind (and even the soul), had eagerly been traced by Plato and Aristotle, by Descartes and Newton.

 It has long been held that appropriate sensations had positive effects, that colours or musical notes, when properly chosen, gave pleasurable harmonies.
 Early in the 20th century, Professor Rimington suspected there may be "some common foundation or organic basis in nerve structure, or in mental constitution for receiving both colour and musical impressions".
 He supplied his own common law for vision and hearing, with a colour-music code for use on the colour organ.
 It was based on a correspondence between their vibrations, a not unusual presumption.
-After all, light (and its colours) were considered to travel in waves through an imaginary ether, just as sound waves moved through the air.
+After all, light (and its colours) were considered to travel in waves through an imaginary aether, just as sound waves moved through the air.
 An invisible world, in constant orderly motion, had become a scientific reality in the 1860s, when James Clerk Maxwell formulated the electro-magnetic field.
 Who knew what else was out there - the spirits of the dead? a fourth dimension? a universal consciousness?
 Even today, attempts to explain puzzling physical phenomena can give rise to all-embracing philosophies, couched in the mystic language of vibrations.
 That colour could accommodate spiritual interpretations, as well as convey decorative feelings, was an idea that sat easily with Roy De Maistre.
 His colour-music code was intended for the wider purpose, as is clear from his speech at the opening of the "Colour in Art" show of 1919: